ChenDAO1/ChenDAO1.github.io/README.md

 - Optimized the problem of unaligned pictures in paging
 - Optimized the problem of incomplete display of the navigation bar on mobile devices
 - Added dynamic effect to the font in the large image on the home page
+- Optimized the problem of left deviation of pictures on cell phone